Gene Kelly Awards

-The Gene Kelly Awards for Excellence in High School Musical Theater, named after the actor/director Gene Kelly, are given out yearly by the Pittsburgh Civic Light Opera and the University of Pittsburgh.
+The Gene Kelly Awards for Excellence in High School Musical Theater, named after the actor/director Gene Kelly, are given out yearly by Pittsburgh Civic Light Opera.
 The award was founded in 1991 and celebrates excellence in the musicals of the Pittsburgh area's high schools.
-For Best Musical, there are three levels based on budget.
-The organization also offers scholarships to high school seniors involved in any aspect of the show.
-As of 2011, there are 29 participating schools.
-In 2009, the Gene Kelly Awards spawned the National High School Musical Theater Awards, nicknamed "The Jimmys", which the Pittsburgh Civic Light Opera co-produces with Nederlander Presentations.
+Technical/design awards and group awards including Outstanding Musical are awarded in four levels based on production budget.
+The organization also offers scholarships to high school seniors involved in any aspect of their school's production.
+As of 2025, there are 34 participating schools.
+In 2009, the Gene Kelly Awards spawned the National High School Musical Theater Awards, nicknamed "The Jimmys", which Pittsburgh CLO co-produces with Nederlander Presentations.
 The Awards were cancelled in 2020 due to the COVID-19 pandemic.
 The Awards in 2021 were limited to individual awards only.